10 Must-See Northland Attractions: Photo Locations in New Zealand

 Christ Church Russell Northland attractions.

-Christ Church in Russell with its musket and cannonball markings on the building.
+Christ Church in Russell features musket and cannonball markings on its building.

 On the other side of Russell Village is Pompallier Mission House.
 Set up by French Marist Brothers in 1842, it was used as a printery where Church texts were translated from Latin to Maori.